What Is Canadian Employment Insurance?

 - The time since you last claimed from the Canadian Insurance Employment

-Do You Have To Pay Tax On Your Canadian Employment Insurance?
+Do You Have To Pay Tax For Your Canadian Employment Insurance?

 Yes you do need to pay tax for your Canadian Employment Insurance, tax will automatically be removed from your weekly payout.